godot-escoria/escoria-demo-game/docs/api/ESCObjectManager.md

 #### Parameters

-- object: Obejct to register
+- object: Object to register
 - force: Register the object, even if it has already been registered

 ### has